gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 but, as it were, precisely because they did not want the beaten track?"*

 Human beings, Dostoevsky insists, do not want happiness.
-They want *freedom* — even the freedom to be destructive, even the freedom to choose against their interests, even the freedom to suffer.
+They want *freedom*: even the freedom to be destructive, even the freedom to choose against their interests, even the freedom to suffer.